 - GAAP: Only allows the revaluation of fair market value for marketable securities (i.e., investments and stocks).

-- IFRS: Allows for the revaluation of more assets, including plant, property, and equipment (PPE), inventories, intangible assets, and investments in marketable securities.
+- IFRS: Allows for the revaluation of more assets, including plant, property, and equipment (PPE), intangible assets like goodwill in accounting, and investments in marketable securities.

 5. Inventory write-down reversals